 Now that you know more about cacao butter, including what it’s made from, its health benefits, and the best ways to include it into your keto diet, you can start adding it to your weekly keto meal plans today.

-The easiest way is to reach for an on-the-go, low-carb snack that takes the guesswork and leg work out of cacao butter, like our Almond Butter Brownie Keto Bars.
+The easiest way to do this?
+Reach for an on-the-go, low-carb snack like the Almond Butter Brownie Keto Bars.

 And if you’re feeling more ambitious, you can choose to make any of the other recipes listed in this guide.

-If you do decide to purchase raw cacao butter, be sure to store it in a cool, dry place.
-Cacao butter generally has a shelf life of two to three years if it hasn’t been exposed to heat or wet conditions.
+If you decide to purchase raw cacao butter, be sure to store it in a cool, dry place.
+It generally has a shelf life of two to three years if it hasn’t been exposed to heat or wet conditions.

-And as a friendly reminder, write the date you opened your cacao butter on the package so you know when to toss it.
+And as a friendly reminder, write the date you opened it on the package so you know when to toss it.

-By adding more cacao butter to your low carb life, you’ll quickly reap the positive health benefits associated with this superfood and make it one of your regular staples in no time.
+By adding more of this healthy fat to your low-carb life, you’ll reap the positive health benefits associated with this superfood and make it one of your regular staples in no time.